gayatrig19/the-unplugged-club/README.md

 ![footer](assets/images/readme/footer.png)
 ### Unplug Here Page
+-This page includes the guide for getting unplugged.
+User can navigate to the page through clicking on the "Unplug Here" link in the navigation bar or through the link in the section on home page.
 - This section consists of three card boxes.
 Each one of these takes user through the steps to taking time away from screens and social media once in a while in a simple way, so that users can focus on one step at a time.
 - The main image used for this page has a overlay text that informs user the page includes guided steps and illustrates a message of taking this journey one step at a time.
 The image was included to give the user more lively experience and encourage user to take steps towards the journey of living life in a moment.
 - This image is universal for both desktop and mobile user.